ant-design/ant-design/components/form/demo/advanced-search-form.md

   border-radius: 6px;
 }

-/* because the label width is not fixed, you may need to adjust it */ .ant-advanced-search-form > .ant-row {
+/* because the label width is not fixed, you may need to adjust it to center by yourself */ .ant-advanced-search-form > .ant-row {
   position: relative;
   left: -6px;